 Now that you have selected the system components you set up the application and start testing and optimizing.
 To facilitate the assembly and initial set up using our service software please refer to our step by step TEC Controller Setup Guide.

-The comprehensive service software can be downloaded and tested for free.
+The comprehensive service software can be downloaded and used for free.

 11. Thermoelectric Cooling Assemblies